Build a Segment

 This article covers segment building in Connect with Asset Management 2.0.
 For information on the differences between segment building in this version and Connect with Asset Management 1.0, see "What's Different With Asset Management 2.0".

-You can use the following methods to build segments:
+You can use the following methods to build segments in Connect:

 Note

 Once you've built a segment, that segment appears on the Segments page in the “Built Segments” area.
-You can then distribute that segment to your desired destinations (for more information, see "Distribute Data to a Destination").
+You can then distribute that segment to your desired destinations (for more information, see "Distribute Data to a Destination"), depending on the activation permissions for that segment.

 Guidelines for Building Segments